From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “I enjoy Anna’s company more.”

-“Then it’s a thing,” Vincent categorically states, enjoying his ability to tease his brother.
-“Gwen’s not gonna be happy,” he says shaking his head, “you know she has a thing for you, at least she used to.”
+“Then it’s a thing,” Vincent enjoys being able to tease his older brother.
+“Gwen’s not gonna be happy.”
+He shakes his head.
+“You know she has a thing for you.
+At least she used to.”

 Comments are closed